Self-organization and cyclic positioning of active condensates

-\textit{Conclusions.}---Active condensates display emergent, group-level behaviors beyond the sum of their parts.
-Clusters of mammary epithelial cells~\cite{ellison2016}, neural crest cells~\cite{giampieri2009, theveneau2010}, lymphocytes~\cite{malet2015}, and zebrafish lateral line primordia~\cite{bussmann2015} can detect and respond to gradients that single cells cannot.
-In our system, cohesive ABPs reproduce this behavior: their clusters sense activity gradients, migrate collectively, and undergo cyclic condensation and reassembly purely through physical interactions.
-We have shown that attractive ABPs provide a minimal physical route to condensate positioning and cyclic condensation-dissolution in inhomogeneous activity fields.
-Interparticle attraction drives liquid-gas transition, and the competition between self–propulsion and attraction determines their directional transport.
+\chg{Cohesive active assemblies can display emergent, group-level responses to spatial cues.
+For example, in biological active matter, groups of cells can respond collectively to spatial guidance cues that are weak or absent at the single-cell level~\cite{ellison2016, giampieri2009, theveneau2010, malet2015, bussmann2015}.
+Our results show that group-level responses to spatial gradients can arise in a minimal active-matter setting, where cohesion and spatially varying activity generate condensate migration, localization, turnover, and cyclic repositioning.} Interparticle attraction drives liquid-gas transition, and the competition between self–propulsion and attraction determines their directional transport.
 We find that the direction of motion is determined by the preferential orientation of ABPs at the droplet interface, while the interior remains disordered.
 In the strong-attraction regime, stable, giant clusters form and are driven to regions of highest activity.
 At intermediate attraction strengths, a dynamic living state emerges, characterized by clusters that perpetually fragment and reassemble.
 These living clusters reside in intermediate activity regions.
 Adding passive, less cohesive particles stabilizes the living clusters, which migrate toward higher-activity regions.